lucifer007-coder/a-stack/README.md

 ## Contributing

-The fastest way to grow a-stack is to add a skill that's missing from your own workflow.

-**The bar is intentionally low:**
+See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).
+The quick version:

-1. Copy `SKILL.md.tmpl` into `.agents/skills/<your-skill>/SKILL.md`
+1. Copy `SKILL.md.tmpl` into a new directory under `.agents/skills/<your-skill>/`
-2. Fill in: trigger phrases, agent role, step-by-step directives
+2. Write specific triggers, an opinionated role, and step-by-step directives
-3. Test it in Antigravity — does the agent behave consistently?
+3. Test it by running the trigger phrases in Antigravity
-4. Open a PR with a one-line description of what the skill does
+4. Submit a PR

-**Good first skills to add:** `/debug-trace`, `/db-migrate`, `/accessibility-audit`, `/i18n-check`

-See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for the full guide.

 ---

 ## License

-MIT — free forever.
-Fork it, improve it, make it yours.
+MIT — free forever, fork it, improve it, make it yours.

 ---

 <p align="center">
   <strong>a-stack</strong> · Open-source agent team for Google Antigravity<br>
-  Inspired by <a href="https://github.com/garrytan/gstack">garrytan/gstack</a> (95k+ ★)<br><br>
+  Inspired by <a href="https://github.com/garrytan/gstack">garrytan/gstack</a>
-  <a href="https://github.com/lucifer007-coder/a-stack/stargazers">⭐ Star this repo if it saves you time</a>
 </p>